Breaking news ! YODI is Cruelty Free and Vegan.

 PETA, People for the Ethical Treatment of Animals, is the world's largest animal rights organization.

-A company is 'PETA APPROVED' when it commits to never perform, order, pay for, or allow animal testing on raw materials and the final product.
+A company is 'PETA APPROVED' when it undertakes never to carry out, order, pay for or authorize animal experiments on raw materials and the final product.

 "Cruelty-free and Vegan?

-In order to be certified Cruelty Free, the company confirms that the manufacturing of the product did not involve animal testing.
-The ingredients and the finished product must not have been tested on animals*.
+In order to be Cruelty Free certified, the company confirms that no animal testing was used in the manufacture of the product.
+Neither the ingredients nor the finished product must have been tested on animals*.

-Switching to a cruelty-free skincare routine is not difficult.
-It protects the animals without any inconvenience to you!
+Switching to a cruelty-free skincare routine isn't difficult.
+It protects animals without any inconvenience to you!

 PETA believes that 'no animal should suffer and die for a new lipstick or soap'.